-Borrowers may default under the Mortgage Insurance Programme (MIP) operated by the HKMCI (see "Description of the Issuer - Business Overview - Mortgage Insurance Programme").
-The HKMCI's exposure depends on the quality of the mortgage loans under the insurance cover provided by the HKMCI and the careful initial screening of mortgage loans eligible under the MIP.
-To reduce its exposure, the HKMCI obtains reinsurance from approved mortgage reinsurers (Approved Reinsurers) for the whole or a part of the insurance cover amount so that the risk of borrower's default is mitigated by risk sharing with the relevant Approved Reinsurers.
-Neither the Issuer nor the HKMCI can offer assurance that the HKMCI will continue to be able to maintain the current overall credit quality of its mortgage insurance portfolio, or that the HKMCI will continue to be able to reinsure its mortgage insurance cover effectively, or that its Approved Reinsurers will not default on their reinsurance obligations.
+Borrowers may default under the Mortgage Insurance Programme (MIP) operated by the HKMCI (for more information, see the section entitled "Description of the Issuer - Business Overview - Mortgage Insurance Programme").
+The HKMCI's exposure to such default risk depends on the quality of the mortgage loans under the insurance cover provided by the HKMCI and the careful screening of mortgage loans eligible under the MIP.
+To reduce its exposure, the HKMCI obtains reinsurance from approved mortgage reinsurers (Approved Reinsurers) for the whole or a part of the insurance cover amount so that the risk of borrower default is mitigated by risk sharing with the relevant Approved Reinsurers.
+Neither the Issuer nor the HKMCI can offer any assurance that the HKMCI will continue to be able to maintain the current overall credit quality of its mortgage insurance portfolio, or that the HKMCI will continue to be able to reinsure its mortgage insurance obligations.